codatio/codat-docs/docs/integrations/accounting/zoho-books/zoho-book-limits.md

 - Per-minute rate limit
 - Refresh token limit

 Our Zoho Books integration works within these limits to minimize the performance impact of pulling and pushing large volumes of data.
-It tries to maximise the number of records retrieved per API call, but for some data types or if the retrictions described above are removed it is only possible to fetch a single record for each API call.
+To do so, the integration maximises the number of records retrieved per API call for most data types.
+However, for certain data types, the integration can only fetch a single record for each API call to Zoho Books, impacting performance.
+This also applies to additional data types where the restrictions on pulling reduced datasets described above are removed.

 ### API daily rate limit